|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Vice President for Finance and Administration

 The board of trustees of Ohio university is vested by statute (section 3345.05 of the Revised Code) with the following responsibility: "Notwithstanding any provision of the Revised Code to the contrary, the title to investments made by the board of trustees of a state-supported university or college with funds derived from revenues described in this section shall not be vested in the state but shall be held in trust by the board."
-Section 3345.05 of the Ohio Revised Code can be found in its entirety in appendix C.
+Section 3345.05 of the Revised Code can be found in its entirety in appendix C of the IPS.

 The purpose of this investment policy statement ("IPS") is to assist the Ohio university ("OU") treasurer or designee in effectively supervising, monitoring and evaluating the investment of the Ohio university cash and pooled investments (the "non-endowed funds") assets on behalf of the board.
 The funds' investment program is defined in the various sections of the IPS by:

 Stating in a written document the treasurer or designee's attitudes, expectations, objectives and guidelines for the investment of funds' assets.

 Setting forth an investment structure for managing all funds' assets.
 This structure includes various asset classes, investment management styles, asset allocation and acceptable ranges that, in total, are expected to produce a sufficient level of overall diversification and total investment return over the long-term.

 Providing guidelines for each investment manager ("manager") that control the level of overall risk and liquidity assumed in that investment style, so that all funds' assets are managed in accordance with stated objectives.

 Encouraging effective communications and understanding regarding investment performance between the treasurer or designee, the board, the investment consultant (“consultant”) and the managers.

 Establishing formal criteria to monitor, evaluate, and compare the performance results achieved by the managers on a regular basis.